-Whichever direction you look at from the centre of town, chances are there is a theme trail or a marked path nearby that will take you – wherever you like!
-Each of the existing marked trails have a number of vantage points offering amazing views of the town of Omiš, the nearby Dalmatian islands, the Cetina canyon or the almost surreal narrow pass between the two mountains through which the Cetina fights its way to the sea.
+Whichever direction you look in from the centre of town, chances are there is a theme trail or a marked path nearby that will take you through untouched nature – to wherever you like!
+Each of the existing marked trails have a number of vantage points offering amazing views of the town of Omiš, the nearby Dalmatian islands, the Cetina canyon or the almost surreal narrow pass between the two mountains through which the Cetina pushes its way to the sea.

-One day of your stay in Omiš should definitely be reserved for exploring the available theme trails and mountain paths.
-But, be careful!
+A day of your stay in Omiš should definitely be reserved for exploring the available theme trails and mountain paths.
+But be careful!
 Although most trails are really well-marked and can be successfully negotiated even by small children, safety nevertheless comes first.
 Set out to explore mountain trails wearing a comfortable pair of shoes, with enough water at hand and by daylight only!

-Almost every inch of the Riviera of Omiš is suitable for swimming, but some parts of the coast are practically unaccessible by car.
+Almost every inch of the Riviera of Omiš is suitable for swimming, but some parts of the coast are practically inaccessible by car.
 The most wonderful coves of the Riviera are quite well-hidden and the only way to discover them is - from the open sea.
-Renting a boat or a kayak for a day will enable to to explore the coastline in more detail, to take a swim wherever you like and, best of all, avoid worrying about finding a parking space near the beach.
+Renting a boat or a kayak for a day will enable to explore the coastline in more detail, to take a swim wherever you like and, best of all, spare you from worrying about finding a parking spot near the beach.